adithyasingapore/portfolio_6-r/README.md

 # Portfolio Project 6 - R - Diamonds dataset ggplot2 visualisation

 Welcome to my sixth portfolio project.
-In this data analysis and visualisation project, I analyse and visualise the Diamonds dataset using the ggplot2 library.
+In this data analysis and visualisation project, I analyse and visualise the Diamonds dataset using the "**ggplot2**" graphing and visualisation library in R.

 **Project Guide**